Bhulbert2096/CEG4110_Hw2/README.md

 Model:
 This class will be all the getters and setters that are needed for comunication with the view class.
 For example, hour,day,second,minute,month, and year are just some examples of the variables accessable from the model class.

+myDigitalClock:
+This class will allow the user to display mutliple digital clocks.
+This will show the current time and allow the user to set the date and time that they want.
+It also allows the user to undo and redo actions.
+Now this class only takes in the users button actions and sends that data to the TimeChangeController to be manipulated and sent back to the myDigitalClock view to be displayed to the user.

  # Examples
  ![1](https://github.com/Bhulbert2096/CEG4110_Hw2/blob/master/myClock/tmp2.PNG)